Brenda Simon Creations, Web Design

 What is browser compatibility?

 A website has to be viewable on a multitude of configurations from mobile devices to PCs to Macs using an array of browsers.
+It won't look identical on each browser.
 Out of date browsers present the biggest challenge.
 If your clientele might be using older browsers it is important to be sure they can see your website.
-Internet Explorer and Safari, on a Mac, can vary greatly in displaying your website.
+Chrome, Firefox and Safari, on a Mac, vary greatly in displaying your website compared to Microsoft Edge, Chrome or Firefox on a PC.
 Also user preferences can change how the web design is displayed.
-And then—consider going mobile.
+Many people increase the font size on their browsers.
+And then—mobile devices are a whole different platform to code for.

 back to top